The Vignelli Canon: a Modernist design classic

 He goes into remarkable detail, even going as far as explaining how he styles rules and borders on a page.
 It’s a small but fascinating glimpse into his everyday methodology.

-On the section on Paper sizes he states in a wonderfully combative way, “The US use a basic letter size.
+On the section on Paper sizes, he states in a wonderfully combative way, “The US uses a basic letter size.
 It is the by-product of free enterprise, competition and waste.”

 Grids were the bedrock of all design for Vignelli and the introduction of the ‘grid’ to American design is attributed to him.

 “The grid represents the basic structure of our graphic design, it helps to organise the content, it provides consistency, it gives an orderly look and it projects a level of intellectual elegance that we like to express.”

 There are some superb examples of his grid being used in designing many variations of one basic company letterhead.